Dentistry and Workers’ Compensation: What You Need to Know

 What is an Orthodontist?

 An Orthodontist deals with the alignment of teeth.
 This involves correcting misaligned teeth, jawbones, and other supporting facial structures.
-These procedures can be done for both cosmetic and function reasons.
+These procedures can be done for both cosmetic and functional reasons.

 The types of treatment can include braces, mouthguards, alignment trays, headgear, retainers, and facemasks.